Appendix

 Chief Executive Officer, Medical Center: Chad T. Lefteris

-Vice Provost, Academic Planning and Institutional Research: Roxane Cohen Silver
+Vice Provost, Institutional Research, Assessment, and Planning: Roxane Cohen Silver

 Vice Provost, Teaching and Learning: Michael Dennin